Local Limits of Connected Subgroups of $SL_3(\mathbb{R})$: Notation and Methods

 here the $\cdot$ can be zero or any element of $\mathbb{R}$.
 The first and last are infinite families of groups, since we can choose any fixed $a, b \in \RR$ or $z \in \CC$.
 The second item is only one group.
 The first two families are definable where the O-minimal structure defined including real exponential functions, so by \cite{Dries} limits cannot increase in dimension.
 The last family of group is not definable, since $e^{zt}$ is not definable in any O-minimal structure.
 There are (up to taking transpose) two families of groups of this sort:

 We will show both these families of groups have limits which stay constant in dimension.
-The next lemma, which mirrors the idea in the proof of \cite{CDW} Theorem 3.1, covers the one parameter group $W_{1,2} ^z$ and Lemma \ref{W389} completes the proof for $W_{3,8/9} ^z$.
+Lemma \ref{W12} treats the one parameter group $W_{1,2} ^z$ and Lemma \ref{W389} completes the proof for $W_{3,8/9} ^z$.
+Both lemmas are corollaries of Theorem \ref{1d limits}.